0xnu/kikiola/docs/USAGE.md

 +  `POST /vectors`: Insert a new vector
 +  `GET /vectors/{id}`: Retrieve a vector by ID
 +  `DELETE /vectors/{id}`: Delete a vector by ID
++  `GET /query/{id}`: Retrieve the original text content associated with an embedding ID
 +  `POST /search`: Search for the nearest neighbours of a vector

 #### cURL Examples